sikaeducation/curriculum/courses/101/standards/build-simple-web-apps/topics/madlibs-overview/README.md

 ## Big Picture

-(image)
+(image goes here)

-* The content of your application (words, pictures, buttons, inputs, outputs) will be written in a language called HTML.
+The content of your application (words, pictures, buttons, inputs, outputs) will be written in a language called HTML.
 HTML is a way to structure this content in a way that makes it easy to style with CSS and make interactive with JavaScript.

-(image)
+(image goes here)

-* The look of the content will be written in a language called CSS.
-CSS can see your HTML, and it how big, small, wide, tall, bold, and colorful to make your content.
+The appearance of the content will be written in a language called CSS.
+CSS can see your HTML, and it determines how big, small, wide, tall, bold, and colorful to make your content.

-(image)
+(image goes here)

-* The interaction of the application will be written in a language called JavaScript.
+The interaction of the application will be written in a language called JavaScript.
 In our application, JavaScript will read the words people enter into the MadLibs app and put those words into a story and display it on the screen when a button is clicked.

-(image)
+(image goes here)

 ## Steps